-It is beneficial to assess the patient’s body language and behavior.
-There are warning signs that may warrant additional assessment by the doctor or mid-level practitioner.
+Assess the patient’s body language and behavior for signs that may warrant additional assessment by the doctor or an advanced practice provider.
 Below are examples of warning signs:

 Many factors affect a surgical outcome.
-It is our opinion that office staff can contribute valuable information in the selection process.
-Listen when the staff voice “gut reactions” regarding a patient or family member.
-Allow the staff to contribute to discussions of denial of care.
+Office staff can contribute valuable information in the selection process.
+Listen when staff members voice “gut reactions” regarding a patient or a family member, and allow them to contribute to discussions of denial of care.